 Nevertheless, for the first three years that I saw them play, the Patriots were one of the two or three most respected AFL franchises.
 In retrospect, they were probably the best team in the league in 1966 until they were derailed on the way to a championship by Joe Namath and the Jets on the last game of the season at Shea Stadium.
 Broadway Joe later admitted that he played that important game in a drunken stupor, a pre-Suzy Kobler moment for the legendary quarterback.
 If Namath had been sober for that game, the Pats might well have gone to the first Super Bowl.
 Instead, it was the Kansas City Chiefs who represented the AFL against Vince Lombardi and the mighty Green Bay Packers of the NFL.
 Once again, the Pats were merely a footnote in history.

 In 1968, when the Patriots, who had won only 3 games the previous season and were averaging 23,000 fans at Fenway, decided to host a “home game” in Birmingham, Alabama, my father pointed out that it was nothing but Billy Sullivan trying to make another fast buck on the fly.
 “Look who they are playing,” he exclaimed to me before the contest, “the New York Jets!
 He’s trying to sell out a stadium in Alabama to take advantage of the Joe Namath connection to the Crimson Tide.”
+Donald Trump would have approved Billy’s acumen.

-Sure enough, Dad was right.
+And, of course, Dad was right.
 Fate had its revenge on Mr. Sullivan, however.
 Only 22,000 fans showed up at Legion Field in Birmingham that day.
 In the end, the Patriots’ “home game” turned out to be a road game.
 Not surprisingly, everyone in the stadium was rooting for Broadway Joe and the Jets that afternoon.

 That December, in a contest between the Pats and the then-expansion Cincinnati Bengals, the city of Boston would host its last professional football game on December 20, 1968.
 At the end of that season, the Red Sox unceremoniously kicked the Pats out of their Back Bay perch.
 The rumor was that Tom Yawkey had had enough of Billy Sullivan’s shenanigans, but the public explanation was that the Red Sox field was getting too torn up as a result of some “challenging autumnal usage.”

 Thus, Boston College’s Alumni Field became the Patriots home for the 1969 season with the capacity at their new venue listed as 26,500.
 Because the fortunes of the team had taken a turn for the worse the previous two seasons, the team had less than 13,000 season-ticket holders at the time.
 Therefore, the franchise would not be inconveniencing anyone with a move to nearby Chestnut Hill.
-As my father said when the Pats relocated to BC, “At least they are still situated on the Green Line.”
+As my father said when the Pats relocated to BC, “At least they’re still situated on the Green Line.”

 In those days before it was entirely rebuilt, Alumni Stadium was nothing more than an outsized high school field.
 In reality, when NBC used to show a Patriot or opposing player punting the ball, all one could see on TV was the football spiraling into the air with a veritable forest of evergreen trees in the background.
 (Yes, the stands were that low.)
 When a family friend from Ohio witnessed a game on TV at Alumni Field back in Cleveland, he remarked, “The Patriots really do play in the sticks.”